Probabilistic automatic complexity of finite strings: Introduction

+This paper establishes several basic properties of $A_P$ and $A_{P,\delta}$ and hopefully justifies their study as having intrinsic interest, but many avenues of investigation are left unexplored.
+This is in part due to both $A_P$ and $A_{P,\delta}$ proving somewhat combinatorially difficult to reason with, aside from a few of our results which follow quickly from straightforward matrix calculations.
+In particular there is nothing we can say about the asymptotic behavior of either quantity: no example is known at the time of writing which even suggests $A_P$ can be greater than $3$.
+Indeed, the original motivation behind proving the classification theorem (\thref{classification2-full}) was to show that $A_P$ can be greater than $2$, which was unclear up to that point.
+Then the most fundamental question we leave unanswered is probably \begin{restatable}{que}{unbndq} Is $A_P$ unbounded?
+If not, what is its maximum value?
+Similarly when restricted to a given finite alphabet, and similarly for $A_{P,\delta}$. \end{restatable}

 The structure of the rest of the paper is as follows.
-In the next section we collect some formal definitions needed later.
-In Section~\ref{sec:firstresults} are a few preliminary results, including \thref{upperbound} which relates $A_P$ and $A_{P,\delta}$ to $A_D$ and $A_N$.
+After collecting some formal definitions in the next section, we state a few preliminary results in Section~\ref{sec:firstresults}, including \thref{upperbound} relating $A_P$ and $A_{P,\delta}$ to $A_D$ and $A_N$.
+Here we also discuss a few examples of the calculation of $A_P$ and $A_{P,\delta}$.
 Section~\ref{sec:class}, which takes up over half of the paper, consists entirely of the proof of \thref{classification2-full}.
-A correspondence between PFAs and iterated function systems is discussed in Section~\ref{sec:ifs}, and this correspondence is used to prove both directions of the theorem in Sections~\ref{sec:classforward} and \ref{sec:classreverse}.
-Some corollaries and additional remarks appear in Section~\ref{sec:classafter}.
-Then Section~\ref{sec:apcomp} is devoted to the proof of \thref{apcomp}.
+This proof exploits a correspondence between PFAs and iterated function systems outlined in Section~\ref{sec:ifs}.
+Section~\ref{sec:apcomp} is devoted to proving the computability of $A_P$ and $A_{P,\delta}$, which involves techniques from computable analysis as well as an application of a classical result in model theory.
 Finally, in Section~\ref{sec:otherdefs} we discuss several further variations on $A_P$ with an eye to mitigating its potential flaws as a complexity measure.